Alan Mycroft

-Alan Mycroft is an Emeritus Professor at the Computer Laboratory, University of Cambridge and a Fellow of Robinson College, Cambridge, where he is also director of studies for computer science.
+Alan Mycroft is an emeritus professor at the Computer Laboratory, University of Cambridge and a fellow of Robinson College, Cambridge, where he used to serve as director of studies for computer science.

 Education

 Mycroft read mathematics at Cambridge then moved to Edinburgh where he completed his Doctor of Philosophy degree with a thesis on Abstract interpretation and optimising transformations for applicative programs supervised by Rod Burstall and Robin Milner.

 Research

 Mycroft's research interests are in programming languages, software engineering and algorithms.

 With Arthur Norman, he co-created the Norcroft C compiler.
 He is also a named trustee of the Raspberry Pi Foundation, a charitable organisation whose single-board computer is intended to stimulate the teaching of basic computer science in schools.